ArkEcosystemArchive/platform-sdk/docs/EXAMPLES.md

 // Set the value for the given key profile.data().set("theme", "dark");

-// Check if a setting for the given key exists profile.data().has("theme");
+// Check if a data for the given key exists profile.data().has("theme");

-// Check if a setting for the given key is missing profile.data().missing("theme");
+// Check if a data for the given key is missing profile.data().missing("theme");

 // Forget the value for the given key